This post may contain affiliate links. See my disclosure policy.

 Crispy, buttermilk-marinated fried chicken meets a sticky-sweet homemade hot honey sauce in this irresistible Hot Honey Chicken recipe.
 The perfect balance of heat and sweet, it’s a crowd-pleasing favorite that delivers bold flavor in every crunchy bite.

-Today’s recipe is all about crispy fried chicken coated in sticky, sweet hot honey sauce!
-A magical combination of tangy, sweet, spicy, and savory flavors rolled into one juicy, crunchy, honey-kissed bite.
-The very definition of a flavor bomb!
-Everyone loves it – even kids, but especially adults!
+Today’s recipe is all about crispy fried chicken coated in my sticky, sweet hot honey recipe!
+A magical combination of tangy, sweet, spicy, and savory flavors all rolled into one juicy, crunchy, honey-kissed bite.
+Everyone loves it.
+Yes, even the kids (and especially adults)!

 The chicken is marinated in seasoned buttermilk and double-dredged in flour and cornstarch, giving it unbeatable crunch with plenty of nooks and crannies.
 The homemade hot honey sauce is infused with butter, garlic, and red pepper flakes for the perfect harmony of savory, sweet, and spicy flavors.
 Dip, dunk, or drizzle for an irresistible glossy finish.

-If you would like more general deep-frying tips and tricks, this is an excellent guide to deep-frying – a perfect resource for beginners.
-Not up for fried chicken?
-You can still enjoy hot honey’s sweet and spicy flavors with grilled chicken, crunchy oven-baked cornflake chicken, salmon, shrimp, roasted veggies, and so much more!
+If you would like more general deep-frying tips and tricks, this is an excellent guide to deep-frying and a perfect resource for beginners.
+If you’re not feeling fried chicken, you can still enjoy the sweet and spicy heat of hot honey with grilled chicken, drizzled over crunchy oven-baked cornflake chicken, roasted veggies, pizza, and so much more!
+And be sure to check out my 30 minute hot honey salmon recipe for a quick, easy, and delicious weeknight dinner.

 Tips for the Best Hot Honey Chicken

-Let the hot honey sauce steep for up to one hour.
+- Let the hot honey sauce steep for up to one hour.
 Steeping infuses the honey with heat and flavor.
-A short steep gives you a gentle warmth, while a longer steep brings a bolder, spicier kick.
+A short steep gives you a gentle warmth, while a longer steep brings bolder, spicier kick.
 It’s a simple but effective way to customize the heat level to your taste.
-Just remember to reheat it before straining or brushing it on the chicken.
+Just remember to reheat the honey before straining or brushing it onto the chicken.

 Hot Honey Chicken Recipe